k-manisha/manisha-kashyap/README.md

 Hi there 👋

-I'm a Software Engineering working in Pune having around 4 years of experience in the software industry.
+I'm a Software Engineering having around 5 years of experience in the software industry.
+Currently working at SAP Labs Banaglore.

 My focus area has mostly been Frontend development with React, Vue.js, Angular, TypeScript, JavaScript, SCSS, but I've also worked in back-end development with Springboot.